Spatial Audio Summer Workshop

 Where + When

-Held across EMPAC’s venues, the workshop will run from 10AM–6PM each day, with scheduled time later in the evenings in each venue.
-Coffee, lunch, and parking included.
+Held across EMPAC’s venues, the workshop will run from 10AM–6PM each day with lectures in the mornings and scheduled time later in the evenings in each venue.
+Performances will be held Wednesday and Thursday evenings.
+Coffee, lunch, and parking included for full workshop attendees only.

 Lodging accommodations are available on campus for those traveling to attend.
 Checkin/out will be open on the 9th and 15th for those who want to arrive the day before / leave morning after workshops.